Shield Admin Access

 Description

-In this article, we'll delve into the access levels available for the Superuser and Administrator roles within Shield Control and highlight the exclusive control that remains with the end user.
-Shield's zero-trust model ensures that end users have full authority over who is trusted to reach their Inbox while still giving partners access to provide essential support and guidance.
+In this article, we'll explore the access levels available for the Superuser and Administrator roles within Shield Control and highlight the exclusive control that remains with the end user.
+Shield's zero-trust model ensures that end users have full authority over who is trusted to reach their Inbox while allowing partners to provide essential support and guidance.

 Admin Access